sh3lk/mx/website/docs.md

 TODO(mwhittaker): Remove this part?
 </div>

-We can again use `weaver gke status` to monitor the rollout of a new application version.
-For example, here is the rollout schedule produced by `weaver gke status` for a one hour update of the `hello` app across the us-west1 and us-east1 regions.
+We can again use `mx gke status` to monitor the rollout of a new application version.
+For example, here is the rollout schedule produced by `mx gke status` for a one hour update of the `hello` app across the us-west1 and us-east1 regions.
 The new version of the app `45a521a3` is replacing the old version `def1f485`.